Hamza Choudhury: Personal life

+Choudhury can speak Sylheti with a good degree of fluency.
 Choudhury is a Sunni Muslim, and attended evening madrasa during his youth.
-He has stated that before leaving the changing room for a match, he recites parts of the Qur'an in Arabic such as the Verse of the Throne and various duas.
+He has stated that before leaving the changing room for a match, he recites parts of the Qur'an in Arabic such as the Throne Verse and various duas.

-In April 2019 he apologised for historical offensive tweets.
+In April 2019, Choudhury apologised for his historical tweets about race and suicide.
 He was later charged with misconduct by the FA, and fined £5,000 and put on an educational course.

-He and his wife have three children born in 2018, 2020, and 2023.
+Choudhury and his wife have three children born in 2018, 2020, and 2023.